motooka/cake-doc-translate-progress/README.md

 A web application to visualize translation progress of [CakePHP/docs](https://github.com/cakephp/docs/) project.

+This application is deployed at [https://cake-doc-translate-progress.tmotooka.com/](https://cake-doc-translate-progress.tmotooka.com/) and `5.x` branch is scanned daily.

 ## Technology
 - Linux / Unix server
 	- Since this application executes some `git` commands, it might not work on Windows.
 Use WSL or Docker on Windows.